-Goal setting is a powerful tool, if it is applied and executed appropriately.
-To assist your clients in the goal setting process you must be adept at applying it to your own life.
+Goal-setting is a powerful tool, if it is applied and executed appropriately.
+To help identify personal training goals with your clients, you must be adept at applying the goal-setting process to your own life.
 The steps discussed throughout this post will provide you with the guiding principles necessary to set and achieve quality goals.

 When it comes to setting goals with clients, it is important to identify both outcome and behavior goals.
 If we only focus on the outcome our clients want to achieve (i.e. weight loss, increased muscle mass, etc.), we miss the opportunity to encourage the development of behaviors that contribute to successfully achieving the desired outcome.
 In other words, outcome goals are often beyond the client’s control; whereas behavior is within the client’s control.

 Think of an outcome goal as a long-term statement or the main outcome or objective to be achieved.
 For example, “I want to lose weight in 15 weeks.”
 In contrast, behavior goals are statements that outline steps to achieving the outcome.
 For example, “I will exercise 6 days each week for the next 15 weeks.”

 Step 1 of Identifying Personal Training Goals: Investigate

 Start by having an open and honest conversation with your clients.
 Most will come to you with loosely defined goals (such as a non-specific outcome goal) and it is your job to find out the why of the outcome goal.
 What motivates them?
 What is the significance?
 Is it to get back in shape after having a baby?
 Is it to “wow” at a class reunion?
 Is it externally driven by a doctor as a result of poor blood work results?
 What is the emotional attachment to their desires?
 Find out all you can by asking open-ended questions and using motivational interviewing techniques.

 - Summarize the discussion verbally to the client to check for accuracy in understanding.

 - Ask the client to write down the outcome goal.